Table of Contents

 Special Considerations for Foreign Workers: Temporary Employment Contracts in Indonesia

-An Employment Contract for Foreigners in Indonesia
+Working Contract for Foreigners in Indonesia and Bali

 In line with the previously discussed types of contracts contingent on job nature, a distinct provision exists for foreign workers in Indonesia.
 As stipulated by Article 42 of the Manpower Law, employment contracts for foreign employees must specifically be temporary in nature.
 In essence, this implies that expatriates are restricted from assuming permanent positions within the Indonesian workforce.
 However, avenues for further employment with different companies become viable once the existing contract concludes.